 Foreign Professional Service Limited Liability Companies

-New York State does not explain what qualifies as doing business in New York state.
-Instead, it refers companies to an opinion of counsel called “Doing Business” in New York: An Introduction to Qualification.
-The New York Division of Corporations also cautions that some words and phrases cannot be included in the name of the LLC, unless “one has complied with the restriction” expressed in another statute.
+The New York Division of Corporations also cautions that some words and phrases cannot be included in the name of the limited liability company, unless one has “complied with the restriction” expressed in another statute.

 How Do You File for a New York Application of Authority?

 The application goes through the New York Department of State, Division of Corporations.
-There is a $250 filing fee for foreign LLCs and a $200 filing fee for foreign professional service LLCs.
+There is a $225 filing fee for foreign LLCs and a $200 filing fee for foreign professional service LLCs.